uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 ## Spatial considerations

 When considered regionally, ``DVMDOSTEM`` uses the concept of a grid cell.
 The spatial domain is broken into grid cells, each of which contains the model structure for that point.
 Each grid cell is driven to a different state as a result of the input values that are used for that grid cell.
-A land cover map is used to classify each grid cell, and the classificaitons have different assembleages of PFTs and different soil properties as well as different driving climates, soil parameterizations, disturbance charachteristics, and topography.
+A land cover map is used to classify each grid cell, and the classifications have different assembleages of PFTs and different soil properties as well as different driving climates, soil parameterizations, disturbance charachteristics, and topography.
 There is not communication between grid cells and the grid cell classification is currently fixed throughout the simulation although there is active reserarch interest in being able to modifiy the land cover classification during a simulation {ref?}.

 <!-- Exported from Tobey Carman's Google Drawing "dvmdostem-general-idea-science"-->
 ![Overview of ``DVMDOSTEM`` spatial structure. ``DVMDOSTEM`` is a process based spatially explicit model.\label{fig:structural_overview}](figures/dvmdostem-general-idea-science-export_2023-10-09.jpg)